Nowhere (1997 film): Reception

+On August 19, 1997, Marc Savlov of The Austin Chronicle called it as "beautifully messy" as Araki's previous films Totally F***ed Up and The Doom Generation, but added that "this time Araki employs a far broader and more complex character canvas than previously."
 The Los Angeles Times gave the film a positive review, calling it "high energy" and stating that "Araki is a marvel at controlling shifting tones, and Nowhere, a confident, intricate work, has a great pop art look, yet its emotions are real."
-In an article on the upcoming summer films of 1997, The New York Times described Nowhere as "California's version of Kids."